victor-shepardson/sc-julia/README.md

 it's not: add the option `-DSC_PATH=/path/to/sc/source`.

-The julia executable should be linked to a default system location so it can be invoked as `julia` or `julia-debug` (in the latter case supply `-DJULIA=julia-debug`)
+The julia executable should be linked to a default system location so it can be invoked as `julia` or `julia-debug` (in the latter case supply `-DJULIA=julia-debug` to CMake)

 ### Developing

 Use the command in `regenerate` to update CMakeLists.txt when you add or remove files from the project.
 You don't need to run it if you only change the contents of existing files.
 You may need to edit the command if you add, remove, or rename plugins, to match the new plugin paths.
 Run the script with `--help` to see all available options.

+### Known Issues / Caveats

+- Currently works when built against debug version of Julia only.
+- Probably not compatible with any other SC plugins which attempt to use Julia.